igl-merkens/igl-kiosk/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Add your changes following the existing architecture
+3. Add your changes in reasonable commits
 4. Add tests for new functionality
 5. Submit a pull request